-26.5 Inter Integrated Circuit (I2C)
+26.5 Inter integrated circuit (I2C)

-This section explains the I^2C implementation in the PSoC 6 MCU.
-For more information on the I^2C protocol specification, refer to the I^2C -bus specification available on the NXP website.
+This section explains the I^2C implementation in the PSoCTM 6 MCU.
+For more information on the I^2C protocol specification, see the I^2C -bus specification available on the NXP website.

 This block supports the following features: